 - Direct flights versus stopovers.
 Planes have the lowest fuel-efficiency when taking off or landing and so the more time spent cruising at high altitude, the better.

-- Other factors, including the airlines social responsibility and ‘sustainable’ practices, investment into carbon offset programmes or investment into research and development.
+- Other factors.
+The airline’s social responsibility and environmental practices, investment into carbon offset programmes or investment into research and development.

 Calculate your footprint and carbon offsets

 While it might be impossible to offset the carbon footprint of your flight simply by living sustainably during your holiday, there are still ways you can reduce the impact of air travel.
 Carbon calculators help travellers determine how much carbon they are responsible for by looking at the carbon-cost per passenger kilometre travelled, known as the ‘carbon intensity’.

 There are plenty of websites offering tools to calculate your carbon footprint as well as the means to offset it.
 Travellers simply enter their flight details to get their carbon footprint, alongside ways to fund the removal of an equivalent amount of carbon from the atmosphere.
 Some organisations offset carbon by planting trees, others directly support projects that reduce carbon in other ways - such as supporting research or providing green energy in developing countries.